How to Prepare for Performance Appraisal Meetings as a Manager

 These can evolve through the discussion with the employee, who will have their own areas of personal development and career objectives they hope to achieve.
 These goals should follow the SMART principle and be specific, measurable, attainable, relevant and timely.
 A successful performance appraisal meeting will enable you to establish some mutually agreed goals that satisfy both manager and employee.

-Managing your employee’s performance management effectively can be a straightforward and simple process with the right plan in hand, but if you need additional support or resources, consider booking a Performance Management Appraisals Meetings course through iHR Australia.
-This 4-hour program for managers, team leaders and supervisors has been designed to give participants a better understanding of the appraisal process, while also guiding them through sensitive topics such as dealing with poor performance and common pitfalls to avoid.
+Effectively managing your employee’s performance can be a straightforward and simple process with the right plan in hand, but if you need additional support or resources, consider booking a Managing Everyday Performance or Performance Management Appraisals Meetings course through iHR Australia.